epics-base/pvxs/documentation/client.rst

 EPICS_PVA_BROADCAST_PORT
     Default UDP port to which UDP searches will be sent.
 5076 if unset.

+EPICS_PVA_CONN_TMO
+    Inactivity timeout for TCP connections.
+For compatibility with pvAccessCPP a multiplier of 4/3 is applied.
+So a value of 30 results in a 40 second timeout.
+    Prior to UNRELEASED this variable was ignored.

+.. versionadded:: UNRELEASED
+    Prior to UNRELEASED *EPICS_PVA_CONN_TMO* was ignored.

 .. code-block:: c++

     using namespace pvxs;